Understanding the Money Market Instruments in India

 Conclusion

 Investments in the money market are an excellent option.
-If you are looking for a risk-free and short-term investment, you can always turn to the money market to enjoy its benefits with guaranteed returns and minimal exposure.
+If you are looking for short-term investment with minimal risks, you can always turn to the money market to enjoy its benefits of fixed returns.

 Are money market instruments entirely risk-free?